 Our program - SRT-015

 Utilizing extensive expertise and experience in the discovery and development of kinase inhibitors and drugs to treat NASH, we are developing novel small molecules with high affinity, potency and selectivity for ASK1.
 Our lead compound, SRT-015, has demonstrated all these qualities in nonclinical studies, which we believe may result in an enhanced safety profile.
 Further, by being liver-selective, SRT-015 may reduce the likelihood of unwanted peripheral side effects.
-Consequently, we anticipate that SRT-015 will be able to be administered in high enough doses to achieve maximal effect.
+Consequently, we anticipate that SRT-015 will be able to be administered in high enough doses to achieve maximal clinical effect.